A. E. Coppard: Life

+The first of his stories to be published was ‘Communion’ in The Varsity in 1916; by the end of 1918 he had published six more stories in magazines and the Manchester Guardian.

+After the war, Coppard separated from his wife and went to live in ‘Shepherd's Pit’, a cottage outside Headington where he set about becoming a full-time writer.
+Around this time he befriended Robert Graves, who was living nearby in Islip.
+His first collection, Adam and Eve and Pinch Me, was published by the Golden Cockerel Press in 1921 and was a critical success; it was the first of over a dozen short-story collections he published in the 1920s and 1930s.
+He also published several volumes of poetry, beginning with Hips and Haws in 1922.

+In 1932 after Lily Anne had died of cancer, Coppard married Winifred de Kok, with whom he had already had one daughter.
+Among Coppard's other love affairs was a relationship with Gay Taylor, wife of Harold Taylor, who founded the Golden Cockerel Press.

-Coppard was a member of the Independent Labour Party for a period.
-Coppard's fiction was influenced by Thomas Hardy and was compared favourably to that of H. E. Bates.
-Coppard's work enjoyed some popularity in the United States after his Selected Tales was chosen as a selection by the Book of the Month Club.
+Coppard's fiction was influenced by Thomas Hardy and de Maupassant among others.
+His work enjoyed some popularity in the United States after his Collected Tales was chosen as a selection by the Book of the Month Club.

 In his mini-biography in Twentieth Century Authors, Coppard lists Abraham Lincoln as the politician he admired most.
 Coppard also listed Sterne, Dickens, James, Hardy, Shaw, Chekhov and Joyce as authors he valued; conversely, he expressed a dislike for the works of D. H. Lawrence, T. E. Lawrence, and Rudyard Kipling.

-Some of Coppard's collections, such as Adam and Eve and Pinch Me and Fearful Pleasures, contain stories with fantastic elements, either of supernatural horror or allegorical fantasy.

 In Nancy Cunard's 1937 book Authors take Sides on the Spanish War, Coppard endorsed the Republicans.

-A. E. Coppard was the uncle of George Coppard, a British soldier who served with the UK Machine Gun Corps during World War I, known for his memoirs With A Machine Gun to Cambrai.
+Coppard's nephew was George Coppard, a British soldier who served with the UK Machine Gun Corps during World War I, known for his memoirs With A Machine Gun to Cambrai.